Paris Flea Market Guide: Off to the Puces!

 Time is precious but it’s possible to visit both of these fleas and even a few brocantes in one day.
 Just get on the bus, Gus.
 For the price of a Métro ticket, you can spend a weekend morning at Porte de Vanves, then hop on the 95 bus all the way to Saint-Ouen at its final stop.
 No need to keep track of the stops—everyone gets off at the end.
 Just rest your feet and gloat over your early successes as the whole fantastic panorama of Paris rolls by.
 Forty-five minutes later, you’ll be ready to hit the ground running once more.

-if you are a fellow Instagram fan or fanatic, please leave a link to your Instagram portfolio below.
+(If you are an Instagram fan or fanatic, please leave a link below.
+Here’s where to find more of my Paris pics: @theadorabrack)